BearLovesBadminton/Homepage/README.md

 - M.Sc., School of Statistics and Management, SUFE
 - Bacholar, School of Statistics and Management, SUFE

 ### Working Experience

-- 2020.8 to present: Chaired Associate Professor with tenure in School of Statistics and Management, SUFE.
+- 2022.3 to present: Chaired Associate Professor with tenure in School of Statistics and Management, SUFE.
+- 2022.3 to 2025.2: Invited Adjunct Assistant Prosecutor, Shanghai Municipal Procuratorate.
-- 2020.8 to 2022.8: Associate Professor in School of Statistics and Management, SUFE.
+- 2020.8 to 2022.3: Associate Professor in School of Statistics and Management, SUFE.
 - 2019.1 to 2020.7: Assistant Professor / Assistant Research Fellow in School of Statistics and Management, SUFE.
-- 2018.8 to 2019.1, Visiting scholar, Simon Fraser University
+- 2018.8 to 2019.1: Visiting scholar, Simon Fraser University
-- 2018.2 to 2018.7, Visiting scholar, University of Waterloo
+- 2018.2 to 2018.7: Visiting scholar, University of Waterloo

+### Research Project

+- 2023.1 to 2025.12: National Natural Science Foundation of China (NSFC12201383)
+- 2022.1 to 2024.12: Shanghai Pujiang Program (21PJC056)
+- 2021.1 to 2023.12: Ipsos

 ### Teaching